lostinspacebar/lostinpottery/data/pots/climbing-mug-syd.md

 This mug is part of a series of mugs that have a climbing theme.

-This one uses a pinch handle that mimics a climbing wall with a crack.
-The art on the mug shows popular views in Yosemite including the Dawn Wall and the Tunnel View.
+This one has a handle that mimics a ATC style belay device and includes a message for a specific human who is obviously the best belayer in the world.

 {{DETAILS}}